 We can all agree that Millennials are the worst.
 But what is a Millennial?
-A fight between The New York Times and Slate inspired us to try and figure that out.
+A fight between The New York Times and Slate inspired us to try to figure that out.

-The age of employees of The Wire, the humble website you are currently reading, varies widely, meaning that we too have in the past wondered where the boundaries for the various generations were drawn.
+The age of employees of The Wire, the humble website you are currently reading, varies widely, meaning that we, too, have in the past wondered where the boundaries for the various generations were drawn.
 Is a 37-year-old who gets text-message condolences from her friends a Millennial by virtue of her behavior?
-Or is she some other generation, because she was born super long ago?
-(Sorry, 37-year-old Rebecca Soffer who is a friend of a friend of mine and who I met once!
+Or is she some other generation because she was born super long ago?
+(Sorry, 37-year-old Rebecca Soffer, who is a friend of a friend of mine and whom I met once!
 You’re not actually that old!)
 Since The Wire is committed to Broadening Human Understanding™, I decided to find out where generational boundaries are drawn.

 Well, yeah.
 We do want definitions.
-And if it's the media that draws the boundaries, then allow us to do so definitively.
+And if the media draws the boundaries, then allow us to do so definitively.

 Your official demarcation of generational boundaries

-Generation X. George Masnick, of the Harvard Joint Center for Housing Studies puts this generation in the timeframe of 1965 to 1984, in part because it’s a neat 20-year period.
-He also calls it the “baby bust,” mocking "[p]undits on Madison Avenue and in the media" that call it Generation X. Ha ha, tough luck.
+Generation X. George Masnick, of the Harvard Joint Center for Housing Studies, puts this generation in the time frame of 1965 to 1984, in part because it’s a neat 20-year period.
+He also calls it the “baby bust,” mocking “pundits on Madison Avenue and in the media” who call it Generation X. Ha ha, tough luck.

 Millennials.
-In October 2004, researchers Neil Howe and William Strauss called Millennials “the next great generation,” which is funny.
-They define the group as "as those born in 1982 and approximately the 20 years thereafter.”
+In October 2004, the researchers Neil Howe and William Strauss called Millennials “the next great generation,” which is funny.
+They define the group as “those born in 1982 and approximately the 20 years thereafter.”
 In 2012, they affixed the end point as 2004.

 TBD.
-But that means that kids born in the last 10 years lack a designation.
+But that means kids born in the past 10 years lack a designation.
 They are not Millennials.
-Earlier this month, Pew Research asked people what the group should be called and offered some terrible ideas.
-In other words, this is the new Generation Y. We’ll figure out what they're called in the future.
+Earlier this month, the Pew Research Center asked people what the group should be called and offered some terrible ideas.
+In other words, this is the new Generation Y. We’ll figure out what it’s called in the future.

 Here, we made a helpful chart.